flyx/OpenGLAda/doc/01-api.md

 ## OpenGL Versions

-OpenGLAda aims to provide the feature set of OpenGL 3.2, but quite some functionality of newer OpenGL version (up to 4.4) is also available.
+OpenGLAda aims to provide the feature set of OpenGL 4.5, but is not complete yet as the main developer has few time for maintaining this library.
 Features are being added when requested.
+Refer to the mapping table to check whether a feature you need is wrapped by OpenGLAda.

 OpenGL 3.0 has deprecated a lot of functionality that was part of earlier versions.
 OpenGLAda provides some of this older functionality that seems to be important enough